 Me: Who do you think that might be?

 Sue: Is it the Master?
 Don’t give me that look.
 He works with the Daleks, doesn’t he?

-The Daleks exterminate anyone who stands in their way.
+The Daleks exterminate everyone who stands in their way.

 The Doctor and his companions are interrogated by a bomb disposal unit who have been sent to investigate strange canisters in the warehouse.
-I’m sorry, but if you are pulling for Del Henney or Chloe Ashcroft, you are shit out of luck.
+I’m sorry, but if you’re pulling for Del Henney or Chloe Ashcroft here, you are shit out of luck.

 Sue: Davros!
 How did I miss that?
-It’s obvious.
+It’s so obvious.

-Me: I always thought it was a bit weird that they didn’t reveal Davros with a big scary close-up.
-He’s just sitting over there in the background.
-It’s weird.
+Me: I always thought it was a bit weird they didn’t reveal Davros with a big scary close-up.
+He’s just sitting there in the background.

 Sue: It’s more frightening that way.
-The director has obviously thought it through.
+The director has obviously thought this through.
 It can’t be accidental.

 The antechamber leading to Davros’ cell is flooded with poisonous gas.

 Sue: The make-up is horrific.
 This episode is a bloodbath.
 It’s complete carnage!